Richardaeld/Fat_Racoon_Kitchen/README.md

 ### Lighthouse

 ### JigSaw
++ Identifies errors in CSS

 ### W3C Validator
++ Identifies errors in HTML

 ### JSHint
++ Identifies errors in JS

 # Bugs and Other Problems
 ## Previous Bugs
 + Flask was generating a 504 gateway timeout error
     + A previously harmless while began to loop infinitely when a if comparason value was improper
     + Fix was being sure the if comparason values were both int, previously one had been a html location because of a missed len
++ Carousel would put up improper amount of items when changing from landscape to portrait.
+    + The carousel 'memory' array and position had to be completely reset each time the screen switched between landscape and portrait.
 + Corner of napkin css art was improper size in safari
     + Had to add -webkit- to clip-path for saafari
 + index card art had jagged edges after transform: rotateY(180deg) was applied.